 5 Closing remarks

 The 2017 Italy-Libya Memorandum of Understanding as a small part of a broader scenario

 1.1 The external dimension of EU migration and asylum policy in the GAMM and in the Agenda on Migration

 1.2 The EU-Turkey statement of 18 March 2016

 1.2.1 Criticism concerning human rights and refugee law

-1.3 From the Communication of 7 June 2016 establishing a New Partnership Framework with third countries to the European Councils of 28 June and 18 October 2018
+1.3 From the European Commission communication of 7 June 2016 establishing a new Partnership Framework with third countries to the European Council conclusions of 28 June and 18 October 2018

 2 The attitude of the Luxembourg Court vis-à-vis externalization

 2.1 The case law concerning the EU-Turkey Statement

 2.2 The humanitarian visa judgment of 7 March 2017